PlayStation Plus' PS1, PS2, PS3 and PSP lineup revealed by Sony

 The global rollout of the new tiered system will begin this month and go into June, and today (May 16) Sony has revealed what PS1, PS2, PS3, and PSP titles will be available on the service.

-According to Sony, the update time for new PS4 and PS5 titles on the Essential plan is the first Tuesday of the month, whilst the addition games prior to the PS4 generation will arrive in the middle of the month, with the number set to “vary” month-to-month as well.
+According to Sony, the update time for new PS4 and PS5 titles on the Essential plan is the first Tuesday of the month, whilst the games prior to the PS4 generation will arrive in the middle of the month, with the number set to “vary” month-to-month as well.

 Some PSP and PS1 titles will also have improved user interfaces, the ability to save state, and even a rewind feature.
 Other games will also be available for individual purchase, and Sony has made it clear that users who already bought the digital versions of PS1 and PSP games on previous consoles can play them for free on PS4 and PS5, without a PlayStation Plus subscription required.